Nazanin1369/UP5-WebSiteOptimization/README.md

 ## Part 2: pizza.html

+The pizza.html webpage was rendering at < 30fps for scrolling.
+Also, resizing the pizza on the slider took an average of > 200 ms.

 #### Results

-- Time to resize pizzas under 5s
+- Time to resize pizzas under 5ms from 200ms

 #### Changes applied

 * Leveraged browser caching by including _ <meta http-equiv="Cache-control" content="public">_ and .htaccess file
 * Added a complete view port meta tag on _pizza.html_ page.
-* Optimized main.js by removing the redundant calculation from updatePositions() and changePizzaSizes() functions.
+* Optimized main.js by removing the calculation from inside the loop in updatePositions() and changePizzaSizes() functions.